-It’s thought that these dogs originated when a shepherd-style dog was bred with a Carpathian wolf, but even if that’s not the case, these aren’t animals you want to mess with.
+It’s thought that these dogs that look like German Shepherds originated when a shepherd-style dog was bred with a Carpathian wolf, but even if that’s not the case, these aren’t animals you want to mess with.
 They’re fairly large, regularly weighing around 100 pounds, and they work great as part of a team.

 8. American Alsatian